6529-Collections/6529-Prenode/README.md

 The automated CloudFormation setup process will configure the domain name for you, if you have a domain registered in Route 53.

 So, before you proceed to the next step, go get a new domain name, or transfer an existing one to Route 53.
-You can do this by visiting the <a href="https://console.aws.amazon.com/route53/home" target="_blank" rel="noopener noreferrer">Route 53 console</a>.
+You can do this by visiting the <a href="https://console.aws.amazon.com/route53/home" target="_blank" rel="noreferrer">Route 53 console</a>.

 In addition to the domain name, you will need the Hosted Zone ID for the domain.
 You can find this by selecting the domain, and copying the Hosted Zone ID from the right-hand side of the page.

 ### 2.4 Create the CloudFormation Stack

 Find an Ubuntu AMI ID for your region you will deploy in.
-You can find the AMI ID for your region by visiting the <a href="https://cloud-images.ubuntu.com/locator/ec2/" target="_blank" rel="noopener noreferrer">Ubuntu Cloud Image Locator</a>.
+You can find the AMI ID for your region by visiting the <a href="https://cloud-images.ubuntu.com/locator/ec2/" target="_blank" rel="noreferrer">Ubuntu Cloud Image Locator</a>.
 Use the filters at the bottom of the table to select your preferred region, and the latest version of Ubuntu, and be sure it is `amd64` (to work with the instance type the script uses).

-If you are familiar with the AWS web-based console, you can build the stack by visiting the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank" rel="noopener noreferrer">CloudFormation console</a>, and uploading the script `./scripts/aws-bootstrap.yaml`.
+If you are familiar with the AWS web-based console, you can build the stack by visiting the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank" rel="noreferrer">CloudFormation console</a>, and uploading the script `./scripts/aws-bootstrap.yaml`.

 Or, you can run the following commands to create the stack and verify it from your command line.